uenota/cpp_uav/README.md

 doxygen Doxyfile
 ```
 at the root of `cpp_uav` repository.
-And the documents will be build in `doc` directory.
+And the documents will be build in `docs` directory.

 The document is also available on https://uenota.github.io/cpp_uav/.